department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/page-titles-and-section-titles.md

 Try to keep page titles to 52 characters maximum, with spaces.
 Use the primary SEO keyword in the page title.
 On VA.gov, page titles use the H1 tag.

+**Exceptions:**

+- Articles in resources and support, the character limit for the page title is 70.
+- News releases, blog titles, community stories, and local event titles don't have a page title character limit.